gowrikandasamy/tresata2_gowri/README.md

 Deploy EKS cluster using terraform,leveraging Jenkins as integration tool

-1. Create and secure the Keypair
+1. Create and secure the AWS Keypair
 2. Create a Jenkins Server with all the dependencies, libraries and packagies needed.
 3. Setup and configure Jenkin server with admin id, AWS access and secret id and pipe line
 4. Run jenkins-pipeline-deploy-to-eks to create EKS cluster, create deployments and services